 You would also be able to decide whether or not you want to keep your credit cards open and locked away so that your newly available credit has the chance to benefit your score.
 Credit card usage has a much higher impact on your score, so you’ll see an immediate increase if you’re able to free up some (or all) of those cards.

 This method does more damage to your credit report, but it may be the better option for those who have been unable to keep up with even their minimum payments.
-Essentially, debt settlement companies will collect a fee before they begin, then negotiate with each of your debtors (primarily credit cards) to lower or abolish the debt itself.
+It’s important to note that it is illegal for a debt settlement company to ask for a fee before they begin.
+They must negotiate with each of your debtors (primarily credit cards) to lower or abolish the debt itself before collecting a fee.